 No delay or omission on the part of either party in requiring performance by the other party of its obligations will operate as a waiver of any right.

-Notices to The Economist must be given in writing, by letter, and sent to The Economist Group, 25 St James's Street, London, SW1A 1HG (for the attention of the Group General Counsel).
+Notices to The Economist must be given in writing, by letter, and sent to The Economist Group, The Adelphi, 1-11 John Adam Street, London, WC2N 6HT (for the attention of the Group General Counsel).

 Severability/Survival/Statute of Limitations